-Under the provisions of House Bill 200 of the 136th General Assembly and House Bill 630 of the 136th General Assembly, rollback taxes under the Farmland Assessment Act (FAA) are directed to be paid by New Castle, Kent, and Sussex counties to the Foundation.
+New Castle, Kent, and Sussex counties to the Foundation.
 These rollback taxes are incurred whenever land that qualified under the FAA is changed from use for agriculture to some other use.
 Under the provisions of House Bill 630 of the 136th General Assembly, a change of use was further defined as changes in zoning, subdivision, building permits or certificate of occupancy status.
 The tax is computed as the difference between the taxes that would have been paid without farmland assessment and the taxes that were in fact paid under farmland assessment for five years previous to the date of change in use.
 This sum of money is due and payable to the counties and is then directed by the counties to the school district within which the property lies and to the Foundation.

-The Foundation recorded rollback taxes collected by the counties as of June 30, 2016 but not remitted to the Foundation until a later date as rollback taxes receivable.
-The amount of rollback taxes receivable was \$168,375 as of June 30, 2016.
+The Foundation recorded rollback taxes collected by the counties as of June 30, but not remitted to the Foundation until a later date as rollback taxes receivable.
+The amount of rollback taxes receivable were \$137,647 and \$168,375 as of June 30, 2017 and 2016, respectively.